Inhomogeneous spin excitations in weakly coupled spin-1/2 chains: Supplemental Material

+Due to the small crystal size (see Methods section), only neutron diffraction measurements have been performed on SCVO-SN.
+The magnetic field dependence of the diffraction intensity at $\bm{Q}_2$ = (2, 3, 0) and at 50 mK is shown in Fig.~\ref{fig:S2}(a).
+In this sample, the Bragg reflection is also partially suppressed above 2.0 T ($\mu_0 H^*$), but the suppression appears to be much sharper.
+Between 2.5 T and $\mu_0 H_p$= 3.9 T, a plateau is seen.
+The distinct field responses near $\mu_0 H^*$ between the two samples could be caused by differences in sample quality.
+We note that no impurity phase can be detected in either of these two samples.

-The magnetic reflections in the N\'eel state of SrCo$_2$V$_2$O$_8$ are modulated by $\mathbf{k}_{\mathrm{N}}$ = (0, 0, 1) [21].
-At 3.0 T and 50 mK, where the $\mathbf{k}_{\mathrm{N}}$-modulated reflections are partially suppressed (Fig.~1c), we have first measured some nuclear Bragg points (Fig.~6a-c), where the reflections are expected to be sensitive to a ferromagnetic moment both along the $c$ axis and in the $ab$ plane.
-We have also performed measurements at the incommensurate positions along $\mathbf{a}^*$, $\mathbf{b}^*$ and $\mathbf{c}^*$ (Fig. 6d-f).
-In all these measurements, we did not resolve any emergent intensities or change in the modulation vector.
-This motivated us to collect 13 crystallographic reflections and 41 magnetic reflections modulated by $\mathbf{k}_{\mathrm{N}}$ in order to check the magnetic structure of the N\'eel phase therein.
-In the same experiment, we have also refined the magnetic structure of the same sample at 0.0 T and 50 mK using the same instrumental configuration; these results have been published in Ref.~21.
-As a result, the refined magnetic structure at 3.0 T can be directly compared to that at 0.0 T. The refinement procedure follows that in zero field, which has been described in detail in Ref.~21.
-In Figure S2g, we have plotted the correlation curve between the experimental and calculated intensities of these magnetic reflections.
-Compared to the structure in zero field, the only field-induced change revealed in our refinement is that the ordered magnetic moment per Co drops from 1.81(4) $\rm{\mu}_B$ to 1.32(4) $\rm{\mu}_B$.
+To check the magnetic structure here, we collected 13 nuclear reflections and 41 magnetic reflections belonging to the N\'eel phase at 3.0 T and 50 mK.
+These measurements were made in the same experiment as the magnetic structure refinements published in Ref.~\cite{Shen_2019}, measured at 0.0 T and 50 mK, using the same instrumental configuration.
+As a result, the refined magnetic structure at 3.0 T can be directly compared to that at 0.0 T. The refinement was carried out with the FULLPROF package, using the procedure described in detail in Ref.~\cite{Shen_2019}.
+In Figure \ref{fig:S2}(b), we have plotted the correlation curve between the experimental and calculated intensities of these magnetic reflections.
+Compared to the structure in zero field, the only field-induced change revealed in our refinement is that the ordered magnetic moment per Co drops from 1.81(4)47 $\mathrm{\mu_B}$ to 1.32(4) $\mathrm{\mu_B}$, while the volume fractions of the two magnetic domains in this compound remain unchanged relative to those measured in zero-field.